Hanterdro/js-baker/README.md

       "presets": ["es2015"]
     }

-js-baker requires that unit tests are in the directory `test/unit` and e2e tests under `test/e2e`.
+js-baker default configuration expects unit tests in the directory `test/unit` and e2e tests in `test/e2e`.

-When e2e are started with the js-baker cli a webserver is automatically started (first free port between 4444 and 8888).
+The js-baker cli for e2e tests starts a webserver with the first free port between 4444 and 8888.
 The  port can be accessed in the e2e specs with `process.env.E2E_PORT`.

 For more implementation details take a look the *library* example (`examples/library/test`).